Andy4495/Wireless-Sensor-Receiver-Hub/README.md

 In order to compile the code, an additional header file is needed: `MQTT_private_config.h`.

 A template of the file named `MQTT_private_config-template` is included in the repo.
-This file should be updated with data specific to your configuration and then be copied to `MQTT_private_config.h`.
+This file should be updated with data specific to your configuration and then copied to `MQTT_private_config.h`.

 In addition, `MQTT_publishing_feeds.h` should be updated with channel information specific to your application.

 ## Thingspeak API updates

-ThingSpeak released an update in July 2021 ([R2021a][10]) which changed how MQTT API authentication works.
-Previously, the MQTT connection was authenticated using your ThingSpeak username and MQTT API key.
-This method has now been deprecated, and the new method uses a separate MQTT device client ID and password to authenticate.
-This also eliminates the need for API Keys in the MQTT topic.
+ThingSpeak updated their MQTT interface in July 2021 with release [R2021a][10], which changed how MQTT API authentication works.

+Instead of authenticating using your ThingSpeak username and MQTT API key, the updated method uses a separate MQTT device client ID and password.
+In addition, the ThingSpeak MQTT server is now named `mqtt3.thingspeak.com`.
-In addition to the code changes included in this repository, some minor changes were also required in the "secrets" files that are not included with this repo:

-- In `MQTT_private_config.h`:
-  - Update `TS_USERNAME` and `TS_KEY` definitions with the new MQTT device Username and Password credentials
-  - Change `TS_SERVER` definition to `mqtt3.thingspeak.com`
-  - Add `#define TS_CLIENTID` with your MQTT device Client ID (which is typically the same as the Username)
-- In `MQTT_publishing_feeds.h` (previously named `MQTT_private_feeds.h`):
-  - Remove the API keys from the `Adafruit_MQTT_Publish` constructors.
-  - Also make sure there is no slash (`/`) after `publish` in each of the constructors (that is, the MQTT "topic" should be of the form `channels/<channel_ID>/publsh` and NOT end in a slash)
+The code and header files have been updated with these changes.

 ## External Libraries